denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 ## Literary Composites

 Little separates ink from paper in print.
 Ink permeates paper; the conduit is firmly embedded into the medium.
-The amalgam of in and paper implies specific physical properties and their related affordances: what the medium is relates to what can be done with it.[^2] Print is stable on the scale of decades and sometimes centuries.
+The amalgam of ink and paper implies specific physical properties and their related affordances: what the medium *is* relates to what can be *done* with it.[^2] Print is stable on the scale of decades and sometimes centuries.
 At the very least, once can be assured that a text will remain the same as it passes from one pair of hands into another.
-As interpreters of texts, we usually can (with some effort) make certain to find ourselves, literally, on the same page and to insure that we are discussing roughly the same piece of writing.
+As interpreters of texts, we usually can (with some effort) make certain to find ourselves, literally, on the same page and to insure that our discussion concerns roughly the same piece of writing.

 Traditional models of modernist hermeneutics often assume the relative permanence of the medium.[^3] For example, Paul Ricoeur wrote about "the